deployKF/website/content/reference/tools.md

 ---
-icon: material/wrench
+icon: material/tools
 description: >-
-  ML and Data tools available in deployKF.
+  A list of ML & Data tools which are currently available in deployKF.

 ## Tools in current deployKF versions
 tools_current: